ptdeboer/Platinum/README.md

 Platinum
 ========

-Swing based GUI Toolkit Contains the new 2.0 VBrowser API.
+Swing based GUI Toolkit containing the new VBrowser 2.0 API.
+From 2013 to 2015 this was the follow-up from the VL-e's VBrowser project.

 See here for the Wiki: